php/php-langspec/spec/09-lexical-structure.md

 single-quote (`'`) and backslash (`\\`), which can only be represented by their corresponding escape sequence.

-The optional `b` prefix is reserved for future use in dealing with so-called *binary strings*.
-For now, a *single-quoted-string-literal* with a `b` prefix is equivalent to one without.
+The optional *b-prefix* is reserved for future use in dealing with so-called *binary strings*.
+For now, a *single-quoted-string-literal* with a *b-prefix* is equivalent to one without.

 A single-quoted string literal is always a constant expression.